 Our Wider Curriculum

 This curriculum is dynamic, ambitious, rich and varied.
 It is coherently planned and sequenced to build on pupils’ knowledge and skills.
-It covers the requirements of the NC whilst providing meaningful, contextualised opportunities for pupils to learn to be responsible, respectful, active citizens of the world who contribute positively to society.
-We have a focus on art, music and creativity to enrich the pupils’ knowledge and understanding.
+It covers the requirements of the NC whilst providing meaningful, contextualised opportunities for pupils to learn to be responsible, respectful, active citizens of the world who use their God-given talents to contribute positively to society.
+We have a focus on science, art, music and creativity to enrich the pupils’ knowledge and understanding.

 The whole school focuses on 3 overarching themes across the year, with specific topics relating to the overarching theme studied by each year group.